Turn up the volume: Listening to phase transitions in hot dark sectors: General formalism

 The description of contributions from bubble collisions to $\Omega_\text{GW}^\text{em}(f)$ however relies heavily on previous semi-analytical work that utilized the envelope approximation.
 In this approach, it is assumed that the scalar field's stress-energy is located in an infinitesimally thin shell around the bubble wall, which vanishes when two bubbles collide.
 Lately, this approximation was shown to only yield slightly larger signal strengths than predicted by fully numerical simulations of bubble collisions for vacuum transitions in the runaway bubble regime and to outperform the alternative bulk flow model \cite{Cutting2020}.
-Therefore, we are confident that the uncertainties in the calculation of the contributions to $\Omega_\text{GW}^\text{em}(f)$ from bubble collisions can be neglected in our work.
+However, Refs.~\cite{Ellis:2019oqb,Lewicki:2020jiv,Lewicki:2020azd} find substantial deviations from the envelope approximation for strongly supercooled phase transitions.
+Nevertheless, these uncertainties do not affect the main findings of our work and are therefore neglected in the following.

 A general review of more refined computational approaches than the one used in this work can be found in Ref.~\cite{Guo:2021qcq}.
 Most importantly, we used the nucleation temperature as a reference scale to define thermodynamic quantities.
 New findings suggest to rather employ the ``percolation temperature'' instead, corresponding to the point in time when a significant fraction of the Universe is already filled with bubbles of the broken phase.
 This especially makes a difference for very strong transitions with $\alpha \gtrsim 1$, as in these cases the percolation temperature is significantly lower than the nucleation temperature \cite{Wang2020}.
-Then, also the energy density $\rho_\text{rad}$ that is used as a normalization in the definition of $\alpha$ in eq.~\eqref{eq:alpha} is lower, such that $\alpha$ increases effectively.
+Then, also the energy density $\rho_\text{tot}$ that is used as a normalization in the definition of $\alpha$ in eq.~\eqref{eq:alpha} is lower, such that $\alpha$ increases effectively.
 Our approach hence yields a good approximation for transition strengths up to about $1$ and underestimates the expected signal strength for even stronger transitions.